droundy/tinyset/README.md

-# smallset
+# david-set

-This is a set that is optimized to be space and time efficient for small numbers of elements.
+This is a set that is optimized to be space and time efficient for small or large numbers of elements that implement the `Copy` trait.

+Eventually it will need a better name.